brianvanburken/brianvanburken.github.io/_drafts/combine-properties-when-decoding-json-in-elm.md

 ---

-Sometimes an API returns a JSON that contains properties you want to combine for a nicer representation to the user or because the pieces of information just belong together.
+Sometimes an API returns a JSON that contains properties you want to combine for a nicer representation to the user or because the pieces of information belong together.

 So how would you do this?
 Before we continue, let's establish a shared domain.
 So let's say we have an API that returns a list of videos when called.
 Each